 - “The government should not abolish the import duties on textiles as it will flood the market with textile products from other countries and hence, can start a price war in the domestic market.”

 The basis of the above two statements is “what should be” in the economy, or what the Federal Reserve System or the government should do.
 They reflect the opinions and judgments of the individuals or those giving these statements.
 Also, there is no actual data or research to back the statements.
 At most, it is the conclusion on the basis of earlier similar events.
 Therefore, it is not sure that the outcome will be the same or different from what the statement claims.

 Positive and normative economics are two sides of the same coin.
 Positive economics gives statements that are true, verifiable, and objective.
 Hence, people can make decisions on that basis.
-Normative economics is useful to elaborate and apply a reformist approach to what is already taking place in the economy.
-It pushes the participants to think and come with solutions to problems of the economy.
+Normative economics is useful to elaborate and apply a reformist approach to what is already occurring in the economy.
+It pushes the participants to think and come up with solutions to problems of the economy.

 However, we should keep in mind that just identifying the problem is not the key.
-The economy should have the necessary social and economic resources to eradicate the problems too.
+The economy should also have the necessary social and economic resources to eradicate the problems.
 This is where normative economics comes into play.
 It helps to think creatively to remove the obstacles from the path and build a solid path for future growth and development of the economy.